 The Conservancy holds certain conservation easements and deed restrictions (easements).
-The Conservancy obtains easements by the sale of a piece of land owned by the Conservancy, where part of the agreement is that the Conservancy retains the conservation easement on the land.
-The Conservancy also obtains easements from third parties by donation, or by reservation of rights upon sale of land, under which a third party maintains its ownership of the underlying land.
-Easements acquired through donation and easements established by reservation of rights are not recorded in the financial statements.
+Easements can be acquired by donations from landowners or by sale of a piece of land owned by the Conservancy, where part of the agreement is that the Conservancy retains the easement on the land after the sale.
+The Conservancy has also obtained easements from third parties under which a third party creates the easement at the time of its conveyance of the property.
+Easements acquired through the donation, easements established by retention of rights, and easements created by third parties are not recorded in the financial statements.
 Additionally, the Conservancy obtains easements through purchases directly from owners.
 Purchased easements are recorded at cost and reduced to a carrying value of \$1 by the amount of any restricted grants received specifically for the easement purchases and by expensing the amount of the easement purchase funded by unrestricted revenue.
 Total acreage held as easements is disclosed in Note 6.